What is an establishing shot?

 An establishing shot establishes the setting of a scene.

-When we see a shot of the sun setting behind the exterior of a building, and then we cut to the inside of that building where our scene takes place, we have seen an establishing shot.
+When we see a shot of the sun setting behind the exterior of a building, and then we cut to the inside of that building for the scene, we have seen an establishing shot.

 Establishing shots can be written into your screenplay, but they do not necessarily have to be marked as establishing shots.